Hollywood producer: Conservatives can transform culture by going to the movies

 “We need your help.
-When a movie comes to the theaters, you have to go see it,” said Hollywood director-producer John Sullivan told the crowd at the Western Conservative Summit.
+When a movie comes to the theaters, you have to go see it,” said Hollywood director and producer John Sullivan told the crowd at the Western Conservative Summit.

 “We get two weeks in the theaters and then it’s gone,” he said.
 “The executives in Hollywood, we could sell 20 million DVDs and they wouldn’t care.
 We could have 100 million YouTube [views] and they wouldn’t care.
 We do $10 million at the box office, and they’re all going to pay attention.”